bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 Luigi is a very lightweight dependency management framework for batch workflows.
 In our case we can use it to make sure the dataset generation and analysis job doesn't run until the download jobs have both succeeded.
-It will also be useful for launching the Spark command with different parameterized input, and also verifying that the job produces some output for a given day.
+It will also be useful for launching the Spark command with different parameterized inputs, and also verifying that the job produces some output for a given day.

 In terms of what you'll see used in this workshop from Luigi:

 1. Target = An abstraction around some external artifact.
-Either a file on disk, S3, a directory, etc.
+(I.E a file on disk, an S3 object, a FTP directory).
     * Targets define exists(), which returns True/False.
-(I.E. A file on disk would return True if the path specified exists.
+(I.E. A file on disk would return True if the path specified exists on the local file system.
 Otherwise False.)
 2. Task = Defines a unit of work to be executed with the run() method.
     * Tasks are considered complete if every target returned by output() exists.
     * Tasks are ready to run if every task in their requires() is complete.
 3. Parameters = Let us customize an instance of a task.
 The canonical example of this being for different dates.

+For our pipeline, we we will construct a simple DAG (directed acyclic graph) of tasks.
+We will have our analysis/dataset generation task require two data download tasks.

 ## Let's start!